 Top electric cars with cheap insurance rates in California

-Based on our analysis, insuring an electric vehicle costs an average of $4,241 annually, or $353 monthly.
+According to our data analysis, insuring an electric vehicle costs an average of $4,241 a year or $353 a month.

 Vehicle model (EVs) | Average six-month premium |